Unknotting number is not additive under connected sum: The road forward

 \section{The road forward}

-With the additivity of unknotting number being settled in the negative, it might seem like the quest to build a more comprehensive understanding of unknotting number may have hit a bump in the road.
-Knowing for sure that unknotting number does not behave well with respect to connected sum means that the chances for a purely computational approach to determining unknotting numbers, as one could argue the other invariants mentioned in the introduction enjoy, seems even further out of reach.
-Further, we cannot rely on knowledge of unknotting numbers for prime knots to provide all of the information we need to compute the invariant more generally.
+With the additivity of unknotting number being settled in the negative, the quest to build a more comprehensive understanding of unknotting number becomes more challenging.
+The fact that unknotting number does not behave as expected with respect to connected sum means that building a purely computational approach to determining unknotting numbers, as one could argue the other invariants mentioned in the introduction enjoy, seems further out of reach.
+In particular, we cannot rely on knowledge of unknotting numbers for prime knots to provide all of the information we need to compute the invariant more generally.

-As the authors of the reinforcment learning approach \cite{abdejltz24} had postulated, additivity under connected sum presented a potentially powerful opportunity to compute the unknotting numbers of knots with relatively small crossing number but unknown unknotting numbers, by building `test' knots, as connected sums, which effectively decouple the unknotting number from the signature (and, as it happens, the 4-genus), to change crossings in.
-With the loss of this technique, we need new tools to determine the unknotting numbers, for example, of the nine 10-crossing prime knots whose values we still do not know.